Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Restarted Learnyounode, managed to reach up to HTTP Collect challenge.

 **Thoughts**: On my second attempt at Learnyounode I have definitely found it a lot easier to understand.
 I am really starting the grasp the use of modules and requiring them into a project.
 I am also feeling a lot more comfortable with asynchronous and synchronous functions.
 Reading the docs has been incredibly helpful in understanding syntax and how to use the Node API.

+### Day 63: March 7th, Tuesday

+**Todays progress**: Continued with Learnyounode, currently working on the Time Server challenge.

+**Thoughts**: Today has been pretty successful.
+I didn't get through as much as I would have liked but I think in terms of understanding how everything is working and thought processes, progress has been made.
+The only hurdle I really had to overcome today was ordering some get requests which took a little bit of time to get my head around, but I got there eventually.
+I may need to look into promises a little more to get a better understanding of how they can be used in situations like this.